 Since rice wine vinegar is a lower-acid vinegar, this recipe is not suitable for canning.

-- Marinate in the refrigerator at least 3 days prior to serving.
+Marinate in the refrigerator for at least three days prior to serving.